tc39/proposal-temporal/docs/plaindatetime.md

 - `isoMillisecond` (optional number): A number of milliseconds, ranging between 0 and 999 inclusive.
 - `isoMicrosecond` (optional number): A number of microseconds, ranging between 0 and 999 inclusive.
 - `isoNanosecond` (optional number): A number of nanoseconds, ranging between 0 and 999 inclusive.
-- `calendar` (optional `Temporal.Calendar`, plain object, or string): A calendar to project the datetime into.
+- `calendar` (optional string, `Temporal.Calendar` instance, or plain object): A calendar to project the datetime into.

 **Returns:** a new `Temporal.PlainDateTime` object.